dbernheisel/phantom_mcp/README.md

 MCP will typically have multiple connections to facilitate requests:

 1. `POST` for every command, such as `tools/call` or `resources/read`
 2. `GET` to start an SSE stream for any events such as logs and notifications.

 If the client has not initiated the `GET` SSE stream, then the features will not be available for that client.

 Each `POST` also opens an SSE stream, but immediately closes the connection once work has completed.

+To make Phantom distributed, start the `Phantom.Tracker` and pass in your pubsub server to the `Phantom.Plug`:

 ```elixir
 # Add to your application supervision tree: